tsonntag/gitter/Readme.markdown

 Ruby library for Rails which enables you to create

-* Decorators or presenters for your models
+* Decorators / presenters for your models
 * Data grids, i.e table like data with customizable
   * Filters
   * Sortables columns